AntoPorter/Intune-Remediations/README.md

 # Intune-Remediations
-A collection of my Intune Remediations
+A collection of active Intune Remediation scripts